sjentsch/lsjDocs/Ch12/Ch12_Regression_06.rst

 means that the predictor (``dani.sleep``) explains 81.6\% of the variance in the outcome (``dani.grump``).\ [#]_

 Naturally, you do not actually need to do all these calculations yourself if you want to obtain the *R*\² value for your regression model.
-As we will see later on in :ref:`Running the hypothesis tests in jamovi <coefficients_in_jamovi>`, all you need to do is specify this as an option in jamovi.
+As we will see later in :ref:`Running the hypothesis tests in jamovi <coefficients_in_jamovi>`, all you need to do is specify this as an option in jamovi.
 However, let us put that to one side for the moment.
 There is another property of *R*\² that I want to point out.

 The relationship between regression and correlation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~